ray-project/ray/doc/source/serve/key-concepts.rst

 For both functions and classes (that take as input Flask Requests), you'll need to define them as backends to Ray Serve.

-It's important to note that Ray Serve places these backends in individual workers, which are replicas of the model.
+It's important to note that Ray Serve places these backends in individual worker processes, which are replicas of the model.

 .. code-block:: python